 Lily is a woman caught between social conventions.
 In Part I we are introduced to her highest aspirations as she desperately tries to climb the social ladder, and in Part II we witness her extraordinary decline and demise.
 Her goal throughout the novel is to secure both marriage and wealth, however the two do not often meet and in the end she achieves neither.
 Her true love, Lawrence Selden, is unfortunately not wealthy enough for an ideal marriage.
 Thus Lily pursues wealth on her own through another man at Bellomont, Gus Trenor, who offers to invest Lily’s money in the stock market.
 When it begins yielding magnificent returns, Lily correspondingly spends her money lavishly however she is not a moderate soul and as a consequence she is taken advantage of by a great many people.
 Despite feeling independent, Lily actually becomes indebted and dependent on those around her.
 When the house of mirth is revealed to be nothing more than a house of cards, Gus Trenor says he has not been investing Lily’s money in the stock market but rather he has been simply giving Lily his own money in the hopes of a future romantic liaison.
-When Lily denies Gus and tries to flee to Europe she is forced into a hapless situation that forces unfounded rumors upon her character.
+When Lily rejects being Gus’s mistress she flees to Europe but is forced into a hapless situation which foists unfounded rumors upon her character.
 In the end she loses her true love, her wealthy suitors, and her aunt decides to exclude Lily out of any inheritance.
 Lily is disgraced and rejected by her former circle of elites such that she joins the working class and subsequently dies of a sleeping pill overdose (whether or not this was an intentional suicide is left somewhat ambiguous).
 The next morning Lawrence Selden strolls to her apartment to propose marriage but he is sadly too late.
 He lays in bed next to her lifeless body for a moment as the novel ends.